CyFI-Lab-Public/MARSEA/s2e_linux/s2e/README.md

 ### 16 Dec 2021 (ref 7 Sept updates for context)

-#### Invoke the CyFiFunctionModels plugin, add the following to the lua file.
+#### Invoke the LibraryCallMonitor plugin, add the following to the lua file.

 ```
 add_plugin("LibraryCallMonitor")